danwatford/danwatford.github.io/index.md

 <p>If you sense that things could be a bit better in your business Watford Consulting can help.</p>

-<p>We'll work with you to identify those area of your business which will gain the most benefit to a bit of
+<p>We'll work with you to identify those areas of your business which will gain the most from a bit of
 'IT Re-engineering' and together we can start sketching out solutions.</p>

 <a href="/business-change.html" class="btn btn-default">Read More</a>